Divyam6969/news-app-newsnerd/README.md

-<p>Welcome to NewsNerd, a website that displays news from various categories.
-The website is built using React and NewsApi and provides an easy to use interface for browsing the latest news.
-I've not hosted this website right now because I haven't subscribed to newsAPI service but you can download it and then run "npm run start" to run it as local host </p>
+<p>I made this website while I was exploring react.
+This website displays news from various categories.
+The website is built using React and NewsApi and provides an easy to use interface for browsing the latest news. </p>

 <h2>Features</h2>
 <ul>